raystack/meteor/docs/docs/reference/commands.md

 * [list](#listing-all-the-plugins): used to state all the plugins of a certain type.

-* [run](#running-recipes): the command is used for running the metadata extraction as per the instructions in recipe.
+* [run](#running-recipes): the command is used for running the metadata extraction as per the instructions in the recipe.
 Can be used to run a single recipe, a directory of recipes or all the recipes in the current directory.

 ## Listing all the plugins